dmohl/expectThat/readme.md

     expectThat -> (foo + "test").shouldnt equal "bartest2"
     expectThat -> foo.should be equal to "bar" expectThat -> foo.shouldnt be equal to "bah"

+Jasmine:

+    describe "Example Jasmine Specifications", ->
+        foo = "bar"
+        describe "When testing should equal", ->
+            expectThat -> foo.should equal "bar"
+        describe "When testing shouldnt equal", ->
+            expectThat -> foo.shouldnt equal "baz"
+        describe "When testing for true", ->
+            expectThat -> (foo is "bar").should be true expectThat -> (foo is "baz").shouldnt be true describe "When testing for false", ->
+            expectThat -> (foo is "baz").should be false expectThat -> (foo is "bar").shouldnt be false

 ExpectThat also supports custom matchers.
 Any matcher that evaluates to true/false can be created.
 Here's an example of a custom matcher for Pavlov (Note: An example for QUnit is available in the examples folder https://github.com/dmohl/expectThat/tree/master/example ):